 Student Schedules & Building Programming

-The Department of Education has developed three baseline programming options for schools to choose from.
-The models have been created by analyzing system-wide constraints, researching national and international best practices, surveying parents and students, and by holding focus groups with school leaders and are meant to support schools in determining how to serve the needs of their students and families in line with health and safety guidance.
+The Department of Education developed three baseline programming options for schools to choose from.
+The models were created by analyzing system-wide constraints, researching national and international best practices, surveying parents and students, and by holding focus groups with school leaders and are meant to support schools in determining how to serve the needs of their students and families in line with health and safety guidance.
 These models apply to Elementary, Middle, and High Schools as noted below.
 Two additional models are available for District 75 schools.
-Schools will be able to apply for an exception to implement an alternative model based on that school’s specific needs.
-Families will be notified of their student’s specific schedule in August.

 Family and Community Engagement

-As we prepare for a school year like no other in our history, we will prioritize communicating with families, students and community leaders to ensure they have the information they need to prepare for school.
-Throughout the summer we will engage all of the stakeholders of our school communities—both centrally and within each school community.
+As we prepare for a school year like no other in our history, we are prioritizing communicating with families, students and community leaders to ensure they have the information they need.
+Throughout the school year we will engage all of the stakeholders of our school communities—both centrally and within each school community.
 Centrally, the DOE will host a series of Family & Student Information Sessions to answer any questions or concerns that families may have.
-On the local level, Principals will plan and develop policy with their School Leadership Teams and Superintendents will share information and plans with their District Leadership Teams and Community Education Councils.
-We will be forced to make difficult decisions around public education next year, and commit to including families in our decision-making process at every level.
+On the local level, Principals continue to plan and develop policy with their School Leadership Teams, and Superintendents will share information and plans with their District Leadership Teams and Community Education Councils.

 It is at times like these when we are reminded of the importance of community and helping one another.
 Schools provide an invaluable service to our communities and should work with all existing local organizations that are also focused on supporting our families.
 Specifically, we suggest schools: